 Types of Manufacturing Processes Used in Making Rubber Products

 Just as mentioned earlier, there are various processes involved in the rubber parts manufacturing process.
-In most cases, the rubber product design determines which of these manufacturing processes will be suitable for the part production.
+In most cases, the rubber product design determines which of these manufacturing processes will be suitable for part production.
 Each of these production techniques has its advantages, making them specialized for making different types of rubber products.
-Fully understanding each of these processes helps make the best choice for which to use in your production process in terms of costs, level of technicality involved, and the suitability with the production at hand.
+Fully understanding each of these processes helps make the best choice for which to use in your production process in terms of costs, level of technicality involved, and suitability with the production at hand.
 While there are quite a few of them, we’ll discuss the popular processes which involve molding: injection molding, transfer molding, and compression molding.

 This is similar to the plastic injection molding process.
 However, the rubber injection molding process involves much more heating.
 The process involves the machinist heating the material into a flowing state.
 Then, they inject the material under pressure from the heating chamber through a series of channels (known as sprues or runners) into the mold.
 The heating unit and injection unit are also two separate components, with each having its own controls.

 An extruder component can also serve as the heating unit in this process.
 As long as the designers and manufacturers get the mold design and other components of the machining process right, the rubber injection molding process doesn’t usually take much time.
 Automation is also a common feature of this process, which speeds up the lead time.
 At RapidDirect, we can handle all types of injection molding processes regardless of the desired materials.

 This method is the oldest and also the least cost-intensive.
 In this process, the raw rubber is formed into a large mass (known as a blank).
 The machinist then places this blank into the mold and heats it to cure and shape it.
 Now, this is where the design of the mold for rubber parts is an important factor.
 Due to the need for curing, the heating time can take a while.